sweh/ajja/docs/introduction.rst

 Manual installation
 -------------------

-If you prefer to include `gocept.jsform` by hand, please make sure to include the files in the correct order.
+If you prefer to include `ajja` by hand, please make sure to include the files in the correct order.
 For the Javascript code, you can copy & paste the following snipped.